obrunomarciano/obrunomarciano/README.md

-  **Value:** Upon identifying some flaws in the product development, I forwarded immediately to the area responsible for checking and maintaining the code, also I suggested some changes to make the product easier to use.
+  **Value:** Upon identifying some flaws in the product development, I forwarded immediately to the area responsible for checking and maintaining the code, also I suggested some changes to make the product easier to usability.

 ## ACADEMIC EDUCATION
 * (Studying) Analysis and Systems Development.